adoptium/ci-jenkins-pipelines/docs/UsingOurScripts.md

     "jenkinsDetails"         : {
         // The base URL of the server, usually this is where you would end up if you opened your server from a webpage "rootUrl"            : "https://ci.adoptopenjdk.net",
-        // Jenkins directory where jobs will be generated and run "rootDirectory"      : "build-scripts"
+        // Jenkins directory where the pipeline and downstream jobs will be generated and run "rootDirectory"      : "build-scripts",
+        // Jenkins directory where the pipeline and downstream generators will be generated and run "generatorDirectory" : "build-scripts/utils/generators"
     },
     // Jenkins job dsl template paths (relative to this repository root) "templateDirectories"    : {